Get Started

 Insurance Requirements

 Taking the plunge on short-term rentals means getting your insurance game strong.
-You'll want to have your back covered from all sorts of headaches like property damage and guest mishaps.
+You'll want to have your back covered from all sorts of headaches, like property damage and guest mishaps.

 • Homeowners Insurance: Your current home insurance might not cut it for this gig.
 Give your provider a ring and see if a bump in coverage is what you need.